ZAKRAOUI-MARWEN/Sobeam/application/src/main/data/json/edge/instructions/upgrade/upgrade_preparing.md

-Here is the list of commands, that can be used to quickly upgrade SoBeam Edge on ${OS}
+Here is the list of commands, that can be used to quickly upgrade ThingsBoard Edge on ${OS}

-#### Prepare for upgrading SoBeam Edge
+#### Prepare for upgrading ThingsBoard Edge

-Stop SoBeam Edge service:
+Stop ThingsBoard Edge service:

 ```bash
 sudo systemctl stop tb-edge